Ubindi works in most countries, and when you set up your Stripe account

 Passes and credits

 A pass (often called "punch card") is a bundle of credits that students can buy to access your classes or videos.
 On Ubindi 1 credit = 1 class or 1 video.
-A subscription or membership gives your students access to a certain number of classes and is ...
+Passes don't auto-renew, so when the credits have been used up (or have expired), students need ...